 |Accessories||Removable floor insert|

-The Evermeadow playhouse provides a basic wooden structure with glazed windows and a full-height door which allows you to keep the critters out when the playhouse is not in use.
+The Step2 playhouse provides a basic plastic structure with working windows and a full-height door which allows you to keep the critters out when the playhouse is not in use.

 |Age Range||18 months to 8 years|